electricbookworks/electric-book-workflow/_site/README.md

 *	Wherever possible, convert images to SVG so that they scale beautifully but also remain small in file-size for web use.
 *	Ensure that raster images, or raster/bitmap elements in SVG, are high-res enough for printing (e.g. 300dpi at full size).
 *	Embed images placed in your SVG image, don't just link them.
+*	Create a JPG version of every SVG image with the same file name (e.g. `bear.svg` and `bear.jpg`).
+You'll need the JPG fallback for EPUB.
+(We recommend JPG over GIF or PNG as a general default.
+One reason is that transparency seems like a good idea until your end-user switches their e-reader to 'night mode', and your black line-art disappears into the background.)
 *	Save images in the book's `images` folder.

 Here's our most common workflow for converting images to SVG: